Approved by the Engineering Practice Policy Committee on February 24, 2025

 Policy

-To ensure that there is a well-trained engineering workforce that contributes to our nation's economic prosperity, social well-being, and environmental sustainability, the American Society of Civil Engineers (ASCE) supports:
+To ensure that there is a well-trained engineering workforce that contributes to our nation’s economic prosperity, social well-being, and environmental sustainability, the American Society of Civil Engineers (ASCE) supports continuation of Section 127 of the Internal Revenue Code which allows employers to provide tax free educational assistance to employees while they are working.
+Educational assistance may include payment for:

 Issue

 Proposals for tax reform have included provisions to eliminate tax policies that promote opportunities for higher education.
-The nation must continue to produce a well-trained engineering workforce that contributes to our nation's economic prosperity, social well-being, and environmental sustainability.
+The nation must continue to produce a well-educated engineering workforce that contributes to our nation's economic prosperity, social well-being, and environmental sustainability.
 Support via the tax code is an essential means to help produce such a workforce and is particularly necessary to make higher education affordable and accessible to middle- and low-income Americans, which includes many first-generation engineering students.
-Further, tax support for continuing education, certifications, and licensure is important for both engineers and those practicing engineering-related trades.

 Rationale